aigis-styleguide/aigis/src/en/Documantation/templates.md

 # Pass values

-When style guide generate aigis pass following values.
+When style guide was generated, aigis will pass the following values.

 Name|Type
 ---|---